Questions about FAFSA

 Q. How do I apply for loans?

-Q. When does interest begin to accrue on Unsubsidized loans?
+Q. When does interest begin to accrue on Direct Unsubsidized Loans?

-A. Unsubsidized loans begin to accrue interest upon disbursement.
+A. Interest on a Direct Unsubsidized Loan begins to accrue upon disbursement.

 Q. What are the interest rates on loans?

-Q. What if the Unsubsidized loan does not cover all my expenses?
+Q. What if the Direct Unsubsidized Loan does not cover all my expenses?

-A. If a student needs additional funds and his/her budget allows, he/she may apply for a Graduate Plus loan online at www.studentloans.gov.
+A. If a student needs additional funds and his/her budget allows, he/she may apply for a Direct PLUS Loan or a Private Loan with the lender of their choice.

-A. A Graduate Plus loan is a federal, credit-based loan.
+A. A Direct PLUS Loan is a federal, credit based loan.
 Every time a student applies, the government performs a credit check.
 Credit expires after 90 days.
-Interest begins to accrue upon disbursement of the money.
+Interest begins to accrue upon disbursement of the funds.

 Q. When does repayment begin on loans?

-Q. How much can a student borrow from a Graduate Plus loan?
+Q. How much can a student borrow from a Direct PLUS Loan?

 Q. What is a bar loan?
 Are they available?

 A. Private loans are available to assist students in alleviating costs associated with bar preparation, including preparatory courses, exam fees, and living expenses.
-Loans are available through private lenders, such as Sallie Mae, Citibank, and Wells Fargo.
-The loans are credit-based with interest rates varying from 5% to 15%.
+Loans are available through private lenders.
+The loans are credit based with variable interest rates.

 Q. What are loan fees?